yoonka/migresia/README.md

 When migrating the database:

-1. Lists all available migrations.
+1. List all available migrations.
-2. Checks which migrations haven't yet been applied.
+2. Check which migrations haven't yet been applied.
 3. Compile all unapplied migrations.
-4. If compilation went OK, load all compiled migrations.
+4. If the compilation went OK, load all compiled migrations.
 5. For each loaded migration:

-* Execute the `up` / `down`\* function (depending on the direction of the migration).
+* Execute the `up` / `down`\* function as required to bring the database to the desired version.
 * Mark the migration as applied if it has been executed successfully.

 \* - migrating the database backward hasn't yet been implemented.